Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 The protocol now waits for a Redeemer.

 #### 2. Redeemer prepares keys

-The Redeemer uses an offline machine to create multiples of the following:
+The actor who wishes to redeem bitcoin using BRIT uses an offline machine to create multiples of the following:

  * a GPG private key (`redeemer.PGP.private`)
  * the corresponding GPG public key (`redeemer.PGP.public`)